-The land is mostly a barren, sandy landscape with areas of gravel.
-It is sparsely scattered with small, shrubby vegetation.
-The vegetation is mostly congregated in lower-lying areas, such as the water run off areas.
-The typical landscape of the site can be seen in the figure below.
+The land is a very bare, sandy landscape with areas of gravel and exposed rock.
+Little vegetation is seen on the site other than small sprouts of grass through the sand.
+The typical landscape of the Project site can be seen in the figure below.